 - Know the possible side effects

-- Take charge of your own health—always ask your health care provider about potential side effects of any medication you are taking, including NSAIDs
+- Take charge of your own health—always ask your health care provider or pharmacist about potential side effects of any medication you are taking, including NSAIDs

 - Potential side effects should not stop you from taking NSAIDs to reduce pain in order to help improve your daily life